SUBMIT A CLASS PROPOSAL

 Class Format

-Zoom: Most of our classes offer at least one online video Zoom call at the start and at the end of a series, and many of our classes include weekly Zoom calls.
-We strongly encourage teachers to build Zoom meetings into their Wet Ink classes, as the chance to connect with classmates makes the learning experience so much more powerful for participants and teachers alike.
+Zoom: Some of our classes are offered solely through Zoom or other video meeting platforms.
+Many classes offer a Zoom session at the start and at the end of a series or include weekly Zoom calls.
+We strongly encourage teachers to build some kind of synchronous video meeting into their Wet Ink classes, as the chance to connect with classmates makes the learning experience so much more powerful for participants and teachers alike.

 Grading: We don’t require grades to be assigned, however there are some requirements for people doing the TLAN certification.